Rodhrah-Rohin/docker-server-boilerplate/Services/README.md

 # Private Service folder
 This folder is to be used for only the admin level services eg: backup generator, system analytics, portainer, etc

+# Protected Service folder
+This folder is to be used for internal apps that are not to be exposed to external users, eg. time tracking, project management, etc

+# Protected Service folder
+This folder is to be used for public apps that can be directly accessed by public users as well eg. Front end websites

 ### Files and folder structure
 - compose/ - The main folder consisting of all the stacks in docker compose
   - NOTES!!!